FMATheNomad/FMATheNomad/README.md

 Starry, starry night

-Paint your palette blue and gray
+Portraits hung in empty halls

-Look out on a summer's day
+Frameless heads on nameless walls

-With eyes that know the darkness in my soul
+With eyes that watch the world and can't forget